 3. Choose a logo and color scheme

-Before you start building a website, you need to start building a brand image, and that starts with your logo and color scheme, as well as other branding elements such as packaging, labeling, and typography.
-You want a logo that works with your industry first and foremost, and something that looks good regardless of the format, including in black and white.
+Before you start building a website, you need to start building a brand image, which starts with your logo and color scheme, as well as other branding elements such as packaging, labeling, and typography.
+You want a logo that works with your industry first and foremost and something that looks good regardless of the format, including in black and white.

 If you don’t know where to start, don’t miss this “7 Most Amazing Online Logo Makers” piece from Website Builder Ninja.
 It runs down some of the best tools on the market, and what makes them such a great option.
 They also review the quality of the finished logo as well as the picture libraries, customization options, and value for money.

 4. Choose a platform

 If you’re feeling courageous and you have some sort of web coding foundation, you can always build your website on a platform like Magento.
 These platforms allow you to build your website on your own servers and offer more control.
 This also means that you are responsible for your hosting and security.

 CMS (or content management systems) like WordPress, which underpins this site and most other sites on the web, remove any necessity to learn to code.
 Plugins help increase functionality, including adding drag-and-drop capability to your website design.

 An important plugin needed for starting an e-commerce business is to set up shopping carts, allow product displays, and integrate payment methods.
 A great option is WooCommerce.

 Now that you have everything in place, you’re ready to start advertising your business and getting customers.
 The only way to get better in this business is to learn, and not be afraid to fall flat on your face from time to time, so don’t hesitate to make the jump.